JS Kabylie: The club's early beginnings (1929–1946)

-Sidi Saïd Hanafi (1889–1943), criminal lawyer at the court and initiator of the project to create an indigenous football club in the city of Tizi Ouzou.
+Sidi Saïd Hanafi (1889–1943), criminal lawyer at the court and initiator of the project to create an Indigenous football club in the city of Tizi Ouzou.

-It was not until 10 years after the dissolution of the Rapid Club de Tizi-Ouzou that there was talk of the creation of an indigenous football club in the city of Tizi Ouzou, following the installation of Master Sidi Saïd Hanafi, criminal lawyer, on Saint-Eustache Street in 1942.
+It was not until 10 years after the dissolution of Rapid Club de Tizi-Ouzou that there was talk of the creation of an Indigenous football club in the city of Tizi Ouzou, following the installation of Master Sidi Saïd Hanafi, criminal lawyer, on Saint-Eustache Street in 1942.
 His meeting with some nationalist personalities who gathered at the bookseller Keddache Youcef, made it possible to relaunch the project of creation of a sports society, called Association Sportive de Kabylie (ASK) representing the whole region, replacing the former Rapid society which had lacked the support of its leaders.
 The idea began to take shape and Sidi Saïd Hanafi was given the task of initiating the procedure for creating the sports company by preparing the statutes and compiling an approval file.
 Former Rapid and OTO players were approached to be part of the new company, but following the death of Sidi Hanafi in July 1943, the project fell apart and stopped.

 The project was taken over by a group of former Olympique de Tizi-Ouzou players, who attempted to complete the affiliation arrangements.